City-of-Helsinki/bestpractice/coding-standards.md

     (like a Django project requiring a database setup etc.), you can skip the setup.py setup.cfg.

-*   Use static typing for APIs instead of comments.
+*   Use static typing for functions instead of comments.
     That way IDEs can give better info, and we can do some static checking (so the type info will not get stale, unlike comments).

     *   Not like this: